 For those looking to radically reduce your water heating energy consumption, you may even want to consider a tankless water heater.
 However, these can be very expensive, so consider carefully before going this route.

-To learn more about how you can save money by replacing your old water heater, contact the experts at Gilmore Heating Air & Solar!
+To learn more about how you can save money by replacing your old water heater, contact the experts at Gilmore Heating Air & Plumbing!
 Give us a call at 888-868-2316, or send us an email using our appointment form.